Beakerboy/VBA-Linter/README.md

 * E222 multiple spaces after operator
 * E712 comparison to True should be ‘If cond Then’
 * E713 comparison to False should be 'If Not cond Then'
+* F841 local variable 'foo' is assigned to but never used
 * W100 indentation contains spaces
 * W101 improper indentation level
 * W301 Too few blank lines before function